 - You have multiple Alibaba Cloud accounts and only one IdP.
 You want to implement SSO to multiple Alibaba Cloud accounts by configuring your IdP only once.

 - You have multiple IdPs and only one Alibaba Cloud account.
 You want to implement SSO from multiple IdPs to one Alibaba Cloud account by configuring IdPs in the Alibaba Cloud account.

-- You want to implement SSO by using the console or by calling APIs.
+- You want to implement SSO by using the console or by calling API operations.

 - You want to initiate logon from Alibaba Cloud, not from your IdP.

 - Some of your Alibaba Cloud services cannot be accessed by roles (that is, through STS).
-For more information about Alibaba Cloud services that can be accessed by roles, see Alibaba Cloud services that work with RAM.
+For more information, see Alibaba Cloud services that support STS.

 - Your IdP does not support complex configuration of attributes.